College: University of Vermont

 Colleges that seem similar: University of Colorado – Boulder, Ithaca College, University of Massachusetts – Amherst

 Concerns about this college: My biggest concern with UVM is the fact that they are an incredibly expensive option for non-residents at $55,000+ per year.
-Yes, they are generous with merit scholarships for top students (up to $18,000+ per year), but that still puts the cost significantly higher than a student’s home state university system, and potentially still more expensive than many smaller private colleges out there.
+Yes, they are generous with merit scholarships for top students ($18,000+ per year), but that still puts the cost significantly higher than a student’s home state university system, and potentially still more expensive than many smaller private colleges out there.
 For non-resident families requiring a lot of need-based financial aid, or families hoping to keep annual college costs under $30,000, UVM likely won’t be the best match.

 Overall impressions: University of Vermont is a really great option for students looking for a medium-sized public university in a fun and manageable small city.
 Yes, the winters are cold, but there is still so much to do in the Burlington area and on campus.
 The student body is friendly and laid-back, and an the community includes an interesting mix of jocks, hippies, snowboarder bros, preppy students, and everything in between.